MMIX: Registers

 There are 256 directly addressable general-purpose architectural registers in an MMIX chip, designated by $0 through $255, and 32 special-purpose architectural registers.
 The special-purpose registers can be accessed with the GET and PUT instructions.

 Two of the special registers, rL and rG, determine which of the general registers are local and which are global.
 All registers from $0... ([rL] − 1) are local registers, and represent a window into an internal stack of registers.
 Registers from [rL]... ([rG] − 1) are "marginal registers", they always return 0 if they are used as a source in an operation.
 Using a marginal register as the destination of an operation will cause the machine to automatically increase rL to include that register.
 All registers [rG]... $255 are called global registers, and are not part of the register stack.

 Local register stack

 The local register stack provides each subroutine with its own rL local registers, designated by $0 through $(rL − 1).
 Whenever a subroutine is called, a number of local registers are pushed down the stack (by shifting the start of the window).
 The arguments of the called subroutine are left in the remaining local registers.
 When a subroutine finishes it pops the previously pushed registers.
 Because the internal stack can contain only a finite number of registers, it may be necessary to store a part of the stack in memory.
 This is implemented with the special registers rO and rS which record which part of the local register stack is in memory and which part is still in local physical registers.
 The register stack provides for fast subroutine linkage.

 Special registers

-The 32 special physical architectural registers are as follows:
+The 32 special physical architectural registers, by code number, are as follows: